AANAPISI Research

 As federally designated Minority Serving Institutions (MSI), AANAPISIs cultivate environments that promote the success of underserved APIA students by attending to their distinct needs.

-In order to advance postsecondary equity and workforce outcomes for the rapidly increasing APIA student population, it is critical to understand the true diversity of this community.
+In order to advance college success and career outcomes for the young generation, it is critical to understand the challenges that students and institutions face.

 Advocacy on AANAPISIs